thehaiwave/babyDuckDocs/docs/parser.md

 can be repeated multiple times, it automatically wraps the results in an array.
 Our first and second rule both do this, but the difference is since now it is using a "helper" rule (`commaSeparatedId`), ANTLR will put each "call" to it into its own array, resulting in the 3 different arrays for the 3 different name declarations.

+## Error detection

+The objects returned by ANTLR when creating the parser object and the AST can contain an error field, which is used to throw an error and stop execution if either of these failed.
+This way, syntax errors are caught before traversing the tree, so we only need to worry about syntactic analysis in the subsequent processing.